 In order to drive innovation, a framework must include goals “clear enough to align team members, and also loose enough that team members have autonomy in how to reach those goals.”
 These goals must be clearly communicated with all stakeholders, from inventors to marketers.

 Sharing goals is only the beginning of clear communication throughout the innovation process.
 Leaders responsible for encouraging creativity must delegate tasks in a way that balances the challenge of the task with a team’s skill level.
 Throughout the innovation process, collaborative communication is also essential.
-Collaboration within a team, organization, or partnership—during ideation, research, development, feedback, and monetization—leads to a more creative culture and better outcomes.
+Collaboration within a team, organization, or partnership—during ideation, research, development, feedback, and monetization—leads to more creative culture and better outcomes.

 Encourage Bold Creativity